nbbaier/100-days-of-code/log.md

 **Today's Progress**:
 - played around with some basic golang stuff
-- day 20 and 21 of the Udemy course (making a snake game)
+- did day 20 and 21 of the Udemy course (making a snake game)
 - learned about inheritence in python

 **Link to work:**